timmr99/cards/README.md

   * get_top_card - return top card of the current deck, return top card or if no cards, throw exception
   * sort_cards(sort_by) - Sorts deck by colors listed in sort_by
     * sort by the colors specified, then numerically
-  * score_hand - score a hand of cards (1-n cards), returns score of hand
+  * score_hand - score a hand of cards, returns score of hand
     * point is calculated by taking card color point (red=3, yellow=2, green=1) times the number on the cards
   * play = play a game of cards
     * Whoever has the high score wins the game  .